Powerful Primitives in the Bounded Quantum Storage Model: Definitions: Disappearing Cryptography

 \subsection{Oblivious Transfer}

-We define disappearing and unclonable security for oblivious transfer and show that Construction \ref{con:QOT} satisfies these notions.
-This will be useful in showing later that our one-time program, encryption, and authentication schemes also satisfy these notions.
+We define disappearing security for oblivious transfer and show that Construction \ref{con:QOT} in the BQSM (Construction \ref{con:QOT} in Sec.~\ref{sec:OT}) satisfies this notion.
+This will be useful in showing later that our one-time program, encryption, and authentication schemes also satisfy disappearing security.

 With regards to oblivious transfer, functionality refers to the first condition of Definition \ref{QOT}.
 In particular, we present the following experiment to test the disappearing security of a $1\textsf{-}2\ OT$ protocol.